naturalis/sdmdl/data/gis/layers/README.md

-# Layers folder that contains two subfolders and one empty map.
+# layers folder.

-The empty map is used during the data preperations.
+Contains an empty map raster layer that is used during the data preparations.